Finding Medical & Health Films/Images

 If something is the public domain, it means that it is not under copyright at all, and you can use it without permission of any kind.
 Usually a work will enter the public domain for one of two reasons: either because it was made by the government and was never under copyright to begin with, or because its copyright is expired.
 If an image is in the public domain, you do not have to attribute the creator, but it may be a good idea to note that the image is in the public domain.
 That way people will understand why you have been able to use it freely.

 Creative Commons licenses are special licenses that artists and media owners can use as an alternative to copyright.
 People use them because they allows media creators or owners to give others broader rights to reuse and alter their work.
 If the person who owns the media puts it under Creative Commons license, he or she will customize a license based on a range of options for how other people will be allowed to use or change it, and how the owner or artist would like to be given credit.
-To find out more about the different kinds of Creative Commons licenses and what they will allow you to do, watch the video below.

 If a work is under a Creative Commons license, the creator/owner can choose to require those who use or reuse his/her work to attribute the creator or owner.
 In some cases, the licensor may also require that the user include a link to the terms of the original license, if he or she is using the item online.
 In most cases, the website where you find the image will have a way of copy/pasting attribution or the CC license automatically.
 To find out how to find this information on particular websites, go to the "Find Open Images" page on this guide.